kinjisato/CarND-LaneLines-P1_ks_submit/writeup.md

 ### 3. Suggest possible improvements to your pipeline

 To improve, I might need to tune the parameters for Hough transformartion.
 These were a litte difficult for me, and due to the deadline for submit, I choosed curret values.
 And draw_lines also might need to be modified more.
 Because, to make smooth slope from the lines after hoguh, I made current computing way.
-But, if Hough transformation give better result than current my code, draw_lines() will be better, and if some time domain filter in the function, slope would be more stable like example move.
+But, if Hough transformation give better result than current my code, draw_lines() will be better, and if some time domain filter in the function, slope would be more stable like example movie.